Asionsolver/advance-react/doc/chapter-one/06-Danger-Of-Custom-Hooks.md

 ```

+> The entire App component will re-render on every resize, even though this value is not even returned from the hook!

 [Interactive example and full code](https://advanced-react.com/examples/01/05)

 > Hooks are essentially just pockets in your trousers.
 If, instead of carrying a 10-kilogram dumbbell in your hands, you put it in your pocket, it wouldn't change the fact that it's still hard to run: you have 10 kilograms of additional weight on your person.
 But if you put that ten kilograms in a self-driving trolley, you can run around freely and fresh and maybe even stop for coffee: the trolley will take care of itself.
 Components for the state are that trolley.

 > Exactly the same logic applies to the hooks that use other hooks: anything that can trigger a re-render, however deep in the chain of hooks it's happening, will trigger a re-render in the component that uses that very first hook.
 If I extract that additional state into a hook that returns null , App will still re-render on every resize:

 ```javascript